istify/istify.github.io/_posts/2022-02-27-HTB_Driver.md

 ```
 This gave me system shell and allowed me to read the root flag.

 After machine retired I watched ippsecs's [walktrough](https://www.youtube.com/watch?v=N2ahkarb-zI).
 One of the privilege escalations used in the video also is PrintNightmare, but with the [powershell script](https://github.com/JohnHammond/CVE-2021-34527) by John Hammond and Caleb Stewart.
-However there is a second way to escalate privileges using an exploit for a Rico printer driver for which an metasploit module seems to exist.
+However there is a second way to escalate privileges using an exploit for a Ricoh printer driver for which an metasploit module seems to exist.

 Small sidenote: If you ever want to exploit PrintNightmare on a Windows 2008 system you can use [this](https://github.com/evilashz/CVE-2021-1675-LPE-EXP) exploit.
 I had problems getting the powershell exploit to run on such a system before and this worked for me.